jerbaroo/monad-portal/README.md

 **In development.
 Not production ready.**

 Telescope helps you build reactive web apps with Haskell, fast.
-Telescope achieves this by abstracting away common tasks when developing a web app, **allowing you to focus on your data** and **reducing the time you need to build your app**
+Telescope achieves this by abstracting away the usual tasks you need to undertake when developing a web app, **allowing you to focus on your data** and **reducing the time you need to build your app**.

 With Telescope..
-- you don't need to setup a database, Telescope can handle this for you.
+- you don't need to setup a database, Telescope can handle this for yoU.
 - you don't need to setup a server, Telescope can handle this for you.
 - you can write the same language (Haskell) server-side and client-side.
 - server-side and client-side code use the same functions for database access!
-- you don't have to worry about keep client-side and server-side data in sync.
+- you don't have to worry about keeping client-side and server-side data in sync.
 - your frontend will automatically react to changes in your database!

 What is Telescope not?